sasagawa888/eisl/documents/COMPILER.md

 # Benchmark

-I compared it with SBCL, which is a typical processing system of Common Lisp.
+Performance was compared to SBCL, which is a popular Common Lisp compiler.
 SBCL has a type declaration to speed it up.

 ### ex1